bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

 * :ref:`reverse-proxy`:
-  To increase security, users should always access the |ivy-engine| via a reverse proxy like NGINX, Apache HTTP Server or Microsoft IIS.
+  To increase security, users should always access the Axon Ivy Engine via a reverse proxy like NGINX, Apache HTTP Server or Microsoft IIS.
 * :ref:`User Management <configuration-security-system>`:
   Users can be imported from an external user management system like Microsoft Active Directory or Novell eDirectory.
 * :ref:`Cluster <cluster>`:
-  For scalability, to increase performance and provide high availability it is possible to cluster the |ivy-engine|.
+  For scalability, to increase performance and provide high availability it is possible to cluster the Axon Ivy Engine.
 * :ref:`Elasticsearch <elasticsearch>`:
-  An Elasticsearch server is bundled with the |ivy-engine|.
+  An Elasticsearch server is bundled with the Axon Ivy Engine.
 For systems with high loads, it may make sense to install the Elasticsearch Server on a dedicated node, or even to run an Elasticsearch cluster.
 * :ref:`systemdb`:
-  The |ivy-engine| needs a relational database management system to store its workflow data.
+  The Axon Ivy Engine needs a relational database management system to store its workflow data.
 The database in which the engine stores the data is called system database.